After years of growth, the proportion of births that are to unmarried women has leveled off, and since 2009 has been at just over 40 percent.

-Children born to unmarried mothers are more likely to grow up in a single-parent household, experience instability in living arrangements, live in poverty, and have socio-emotional problems.,,, As these children reach adolescence, they are more likely to have low educational attainment, engage in sex at a younger age, and have a birth outside of marriage. , , , As young adults, children born outside of marriage are more likely to be idle (neither in school nor employed), have lower occupational status and income, and have more troubled marriages and more divorces than those born to married parents.
+Children born to unmarried mothers are more likely to grow up in a single-parent household, experience instable living arrangements, live in poverty, and have socio-emotional problems.,,, As these children reach adolescence, they are more likely to have low educational attainment, engage in sex at a younger age, and have a birth outside of marriage. , , , As young adults, children born outside of marriage are more likely to be idle (neither in school nor employed), have lower occupational status and income, and have more troubled marriages and more divorces than those born to married parents.

 A majority of unmarried births now occur to cohabiting parents.
 Between 2006 and 2010, 58 percent of unmarried births were to cohabiting parents: in 2002, the proportion was 40 percent.
 Children born to cohabiting parents are more likely to see their parents eventually marry than are those born to non-co-residential parents.
 Nevertheless, children born to cohabiting parents experience higher levels of socioeconomic disadvantage, and fare worse across a range of behavioral and emotional outcomes than those born to married parents.

 The proportion of births to unmarried women has increased greatly in recent decades, rising from five percent in 1960 to 32 percent in 1995.
 After some stability in the mid-1990s, there was a gradual rise from 1997 through 2008, from 32 to 41 percent.
-The rate appears to have stabilized again, and was at 41 percent in 2011.
-The long-term trend toward non-marital births may be attributed, in part, to an increase in cohabiting unions and in births within such relationships.
-(Figure 1) Data for 2011 show an increase among all age groups over 14 years in the share of births that were to unmarried women.
+The rate appears to have stabilized again, and was at 40 percent in 2014.
+(Figure 1) The long-term trend toward non-marital births may be attributed, in part, to an increase in cohabiting unions and in births within such relationships.
+Data for 2014 show an increase among all age groups over 19 years in the share of births that were to unmarried women.
 (Appendix 1)